Board of Commissioners

 Community Action Tripartite Advisory Board

-The Community Action Tripartite Advisory Board (CATAB) meets on the first Thursday of each month at 11:30 a.m. in Conference Room B of the Health and Community Services Department.
+The Community Action Tripartite Advisory Board (CATAB) meets on the first Thursday of each month at 11:30 a.m. at the Health & Community Services, 311 E. Alcott Street.
 The Community Action Tripartite Advisory Board consists of three sectors mandated by the Federal government: private sector, consumer sector and public official sector.
 The Board of Commissioners appoints five public sector representatives and five private official sector representatives and approves five consumer sector representatives.
-The Board is currently seeking someone to fill a Consumer vacancy.

 County Identification Program Advisory Board